-I am enjoying a progressive career that spans my entire adult life: it has taken me from software engineering for clinical, fiscal, manufacturing, retail, and middleware; to architecting and support for medium to large-scale IT operations; and to formulating and executing vision for enterprise-class IS by means of program development and enabling teams.
+I am enjoying a progressive information technology career that spans my entire adult life: from software engineering for clinical and fiscal management, manufacturing, retail, middleware and automation; to design, implementation and support of medium and large-scale IT operations; to managing enterprise-class IS by formulating and executing vision by means of program development and enabling teams.

-Some of my best work comes not by my know-how, but from knowing how to fail fast, and then negotiate the adjustments necessary.
-In addition to being hands-on, I have developing coaching skills that help foster career development and help build the next generation of leaders.
-Above all, I maintain a sense of humor amid the chaos.
+My best work comes not only from know-how, but also from knowing how to fail fast and to negotiate the adjustments necessary to complete the objective.
+My hands-on experiences are a strength to leverage; and more value comes by way of coaching that fosters career development and builds the next generation of leaders.
+Above all, I keep a sense of humor amid the chaos.

 I enjoy being put to the test by listening to and engaging with any IT business needs.
 If you have such needs, I can be reached by email listed above.

 Collaborative execution: strategic thinker who can execute while building and sustaining excellent cross-functional relationships at multiple levels across large organizations; a proven record of building trust with clients and vendors.

 Communication: articulate while making arguments in a compelling manner, explaining complex processes and data flow in a way that is understandable by non-technical stakeholders.